tubes-dev/how-to-write-a-client/README.md

 # How To Write Your Own Client
 Tubes provides some extra functionality to the websocket connections to allow for peristent client identification as well as direct messaging.
 This allows a simple websocket connection to act like a fully developed application.
-However to fully take advantage of these features, you need to develop your client in a way that will support them
+However to fully take advantage of these features, you need to develop your client in a way that will support them.

 ## 🔌 Connecting to a channel.
 When a client connects to `tubes.dev`, it will receive two messages.
 An `identity` message and a `connected` message.

 The `identity` message, identifies the client with their own unique ID.
 All messages are relayed to all clients so if the client doesn't care about their own messages, then this `client_id` can be filtered out.
-A `jwt` token is supplied for reconnecting so that the client can keep their `client_id`
+A `jwt` token is supplied for reconnecting so that the client can keep their `client_id`.

 The `connected` and corresponding `disconnected` messages, are broadcasted to all connected clients, including the client that connected.
 It informs all clients that a client with the client id provided, has connected or disconnected from the channel.
 It also provides the current count of connected clients.